• Fast onset: works in just 30–60 minutes

 Common side effects may include:

-Avoid grapefruit and grapefruit juice while taking Viagra, as these can interfere with how the medication is processed, increasing side effects or reducing effectiveness.
+Avoid grapefruit or grapefruit juice while taking Viagra, as this can affect how the medicine is processed in the body and may increase the risk of side effects.

 Warnings

-Viagra is not suitable for everyone.
+Viagra (sildenafil) is not suitable for everyone.
 Do not take Viagra if you:

-• Have known allergies to sildenafil or any ingredients in Viagra
+• Are allergic to sildenafil or any of the other ingredients in the medicine

-• Have conditions such as sickle cell anaemia, multiple myeloma, or retinitis pigmentosa
+• Have certain rare inherited eye conditions, such as retinitis pigmentosa

 • What is Viagra and how does it work?